Adrianjewell91/first_neural_network/README.md

 ## major-chord-nn

 `major-chord` is an expansion upon a tutorial (listed below).
 I built my own dataset of major chords (all root position), and trained a network to accurately predict the chord name from a root position major chord played at any location on the piano.
+It's pretty simple dataset, and I'm currently in the works for building a more comprehensive data set (and more to come), but the main idea is there.
 See `build-major-chord-set.py` for explanation of how I built it, and how I am representing major chords.

 Instructions:
 1. Clone the repo.